 Lanzarote is a unique island of unusual and spectacular beauty.
-In this Lanzarote travel Guide, you’ll discover its incredible nature, dramatic landscapes, black sand, red volcanos and intriguing local culture, which all make this island an ideal destination for your next holidays.
+In this Lanzarote Travel Guide, you’ll discover its incredible nature, dramatic landscapes, black sand, red volcanos and intriguing local culture, which all make this island an ideal destination for your next holidays.
+Don’t miss the second part of this guide which will be online later this week!

 I rarely accept press trip offers.
 They are exhausting and ridiculously rushed.
 And I also rarely return to a destination I’ve already visited.
 But when Jet2 invited me to Lanzarote, I had no doubts.
 I visited Lanzarote over 10 years ago, so I was really curious to see if and how it had changed.
 And a Jet2Holidays to the Canary Islands was the perfect occasion to see it all, once again.